GSA/digitalgov.gov/content/communities/accessibility.md

 ---
 url: /communities/accessibility/
 uid: accessibility
-title: 'Accessibility (Section 508) Community of Practice'
+title: 'Accessibility / Section 508 Community of Practice'
 summary: 'The IT Accessibility Community supports people in government who working to improve accessibility of information technology.'

 ---